 In August 2019, we entered into an employment agreement with Dr. Perfetti, which we subsequently amended in March 2020.
-Pursuant to his employment agreement, Dr. Perfetti is entitled to an annual base salary of \$472,500 (currently \$481,478 following an increase which became effective on January 1, 2021) and a discretionary annual bonus.
-In addition, Dr. Perfetti received a one-time sign-on bonus of \$100,000, with \$50,000 payable on the first day of his employment and the remainder payable on the one-year anniversary of his start date.
-Additionally, Dr. Perfetti is entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.
+Pursuant to his employment agreement, Dr. Perfetti is entitled to an annual base salary of \$472,500 (currently \$525,000 following an increase which became effective on January 1, 2022) and a discretionary annual bonus.
+In addition, Dr. Perfetti received a one-time sign-on bonus of \$100,000, \$50,000 of which was paid on the first day of his employment with the remainder paid on the one-year anniversary of his start date.
+Additionally, Dr. Perfetti is entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "-Potential Payments and Benefits upon Termination or Change in Control" below.